1991 University of Iowa shooting

 The University of Iowa shooting was a mass shooting that occurred in Iowa City, Iowa, on November 1, 1991.
 Gang Lu, a 28-year-old former graduate student at the University of Iowa, killed three members of the Physics and Astronomy Department faculty, an Associate Vice President for Academic Affairs, and a fellow student, then seriously injured another student working at the university's campus, before committing suicide.
 It is the deadliest school shooting in Iowa history.

 Shooting

-On Friday, November 1, 1991, Gang Lu attended a meeting for the theoretical space plasma physics research group in Room 309 on the third floor of Van Allen Hall at the university's campus.
-A few minutes after the meeting began, Lu shot three attendees of the meeting with a .38 Special revolver, then proceeded to the second floor of to shoot the chairman of the department in his office.
-Lu then returned to the third floor and shot the three initial victims again, which finished off Robert A. Smith, who had been merely wounded by the first round of bullets.
+On Friday, November 1, 1991, Gang Lu attended a meeting for the theoretical space plasma physics research group in Room 309 on the third floor of Van Allen Hall on the university's campus.
+A few minutes after the meeting began, Lu shot three attendees of the meeting with a .38 Special revolver, then proceeded to the second floor to shoot the chairman of the department in his office.
+Lu then returned to the third floor and shot the three initial victims again, which killed Robert A. Smith, who had only been wounded by the first round of bullets.
 Those who were shot in Van Allen Hall were: